victoriamazilu/victoriamazilu/README.md

 # 👋 Hi, I’m Victoria Mazilu (@victoriamazilu)

 Welcome to my GitHub profile!
-I'm a passionate learner and aspiring full-stack developer currently studying at the University of Waterloo.
+I'm a passionate learner and aspiring full-stack developer currently studying Software Engineering at the University of Waterloo.
 I love exploring new technologies and building things that make a difference.

 ## About Me